West Virginia in the American Civil War: Soldiery

 The loyalty of some Federal troops had been questioned early in the war.
 The rapid conquest of northern West Virginia had caught a number of Southern sympathizers behind Union lines.
 A series of letters to Gen. Samuels and Gov. Pierpoint in the Dept. of Archives and History in Charleston, most dated 1862, reveal the concern of Union officers.
 Col. Harris, 10th Company, March 27, 1862, to Gov. Pierpoint: "The election of officers in the Gilmer County Company was a farce.
 The men elected were rebels and bushwhackers.
 The election of these men was intended, no doubt, as a burlesque on the reorganization of the militia."

 Because the government in Richmond did not keep separate military records for what would become West Virginia, there has never been an official count of Confederate service in West Virginia.
 Early estimates were very low, in 1901 historians Fast & Maxwell placed the figure at about 7,000.
 An exception to the low estimates is found in Why The Solid South?, whose authors believed the Confederate numbers exceeded Union numbers.
 In subsequent histories the estimates rose, Otis K. Rice placed the number at 10,000-12,000.
 Richard O. Curry in 1964 placed the figure at 15,000.
 The first detailed study of Confederate soldiery estimates the number at 18,000, which is close to the 18,642 figure stated by the Confederate Dept. of Western Virginia in 1864.
 In 1989 a study by James Carter Linger estimated the number at nearly 22,000.

 The official number of Union soldiers from West Virginia is 31,884 as stated by the Provost Marshal General of the United States.
 These numbers include, however, re-enlistment figures as well as out-of-state soldiers who enlisted in West Virginia regiments.
 In 1905 Charles H. Ambler estimated the number of native Union soldiers to be about 20,000.

-Richard Current estimated native Union numbers at 29,000.
+Richard N. Current estimated native Union numbers at 29,000.
 In his calculations, however, he only allowed for a deduction of 2,000 out-of-state soldiers in West Virginia regiments.
 Ohio contributed nearly 5,000, with about 2,000 from Pennsylvania and other states.

 In 1995 the George Tyler Moore Center for the Study of the Civil War began a soldier-by-soldier count of all regiments that would include West Virginians, both Union and Confederate.
 They concluded that West Virginia contributed approximately 20,000-22,000 men each to both the Union and Confederate governments.